Call for Papers

 interesting and stimulating programme.
 Now is the time to send in your ideas, titles and

 abstracts — ideally by 15th March to the conference team at: firstname.lastname@example.org.

-Please send an abstract of not more than 250 words on or before 15th May 2019 for consideration by the Conference Committee.
+Please send an abstract of not more than 250 words on or before the 31st May 2019 for consideration by the Conference Committee.
 Please give your name, email address, proposed title, and a short abstract.
 As a rough guideline, presentations will be for 20 minutes, with an additional five minutes for discussion.
-Participants will be informed about the acceptance of their paper by the 1st June 2019.
+Participants will be informed about the acceptance of their paper in June 2019.